 - If you have more than 1 company entity: You need to create separate Excel files per company entity.
 Otherwise your deals will all be imported on your default company entity.
 Don't forget to link the fields for the linked quotation (cf. b) Fields for linked quotation down below)."

 In the CSV file/Excel sheet, there should be one line per deal.
 An example sheet can be found at the end of the article.

-- Customer name: Contact or company in your CRM, in case the customer does not exist, yet, a new company will be added.
+- In case the customer does not exist yet, a new company will be added.